AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 Historical data are modeled from the function given in the following equation for year $x$.
 The coefficients, given to three significant figures, were determined to minimize the RMS error between the historical data since 1991 and the model.
 A small value of 6.6.10<sup>-5</sup> is obtained.
-The model is then used to obtain a trend projection of the fill rate.
+The model is then used to obtain a trend projection of the fill rate <!-- load factor ? -->.
 It is interesting to note that the model converges towards a load factor of 89%, an ambitious value already reached by some airlines.

 $f(x) = 52.3 + \frac{36.7}{1+e^{-0.0776~(x-2000)}}$